luciawz/robot/README.md

 c) PLACE 1,2,EAST MOVE MOVE LEFT MOVE REPORT Output: 3,3,NORTH

 Deliverables: The Ruby source files, the test data and any test code.
 It is not required to provide any graphical output showing the movement of the toy robot.
+It would be very helpful if you could include a Readme file describing the application and how to use it.